sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/prometheus-metrics.md

 You can use the [sensu/sensu-prometheus-collector][19] dynamic runtime asset to create checks that collect [metrics][10] from a [Prometheus exporter][2] or the [Prometheus query API][3].
 This allows Sensu to route the collected metrics to one or more time-series databases, such as InfluxDB or Graphite.

-To follow this guide, you’ll need to [install][4] the Sensu backend, have at least one Sensu agent running, and install and configure sensuctl.

-The examples in this guide use CentOS 7 as the operating system, with all components running on the same compute resource.
-Commands and steps may change for different distributions or if components are running on different compute resources.

 At the end of this guide, Prometheus will be scraping metrics.
 The check that uses the sensu/sensu-prometheus-collector asset will query the Prometheus API as a Sensu check and send the metrics to an InfluxDB Sensu handler, which will send metrics to an InfluxDB instance.
 Finally, Grafana will query InfluxDB to display the collected metrics.

+## Requirements

+To follow this guide, [install][4] the Sensu backend, make sure at least one Sensu [agent][21] is running, and install and configure [sensuctl][22].

+The examples in this guide use CentOS 7 as the operating system, with all components running on the same compute resource.
+Commands and steps may change for different distributions or if components are running on different compute resources.

 ## Configure a Sensu entity

-Use [sensuctl][15] to add an `app_tier` [subscription][16] to one of your entities.
+Use sensuctl to add the `app_tier` subscription to one of your entities.
 Before you run the following code, replace `<ENTITY_NAME>` with the name of the entity on your system.

 {{% notice note %}}